コンテンツにスキップ

 TEL:046-841-9881

-From the small beach where Kaneyo Shokudo is located, you can faintly see the buildings of Yokohama, Kawasaki, Tokyo, and Chiba on the other side.
-This is one of the scenes that Jon, who grew up in this area, has continued to see since he was a child.
-Jon says that while admiring the scenery from here, he compared his daily life with city life and felt firsthand the contradiction between economy and nature.
-This also led him to upcycle the hunting lodge and beach house that belonged to his parents into the new Kaneyo Shokudo.
+From the small beach where Kaneyo Shokudo is located, you can see the skyscrapers of Yokohama, Kawasaki, Tokyo, and Chiba on the opposite shore.
+This is one of the views that Jon, who grew up in this area from a young age, has continued to see.
+Looking at the view from here, Jon says he compared city life with his own daily life and felt the contradiction between economy and nature.
+This was what inspired him to upcycle his parents' hunter's hut and beach house into the new Kaneyo Shokudo.

-Jon says, ``Surfing and life are the same, and it's important to have the desire to do it, and to be prepared and put in the effort to ride a good wave when it comes.''
+Jon says, "Surfing and life are the same; what's important is the desire to do it and the preparation and effort to be able to catch a good wave when it comes."

-Kaneyo Shokudo, which has now become a popular spot that is constantly visited by customers from within and outside the prefecture, is not just a sightseeing or business opportunity, but also a place that explores how humans and nature can coexist.
-It's a sanctuary, a base for Jon to continue.
+Kaneyo Shokudo has now become a popular spot that is constantly visited by customers from inside and outside the prefecture, but it is not just a tourist or business opportunity; it is a sanctuary that can be called the base for Jon's continued exploration of "how people and nature can coexist."

 Yokosuka City